VIDIOC_CREATE_BUFS — Create buffers for Memory Mapped or User Pointer or DMA Buffer I/O

 used for the allocated buffers.
 The driver may return an error if the size(s)

 are not supported by the hardware (usually because they are too small).

 The buffers created by this ioctl will have as minimum size the size

 defined by the

-format.pix.sizeimage field.
-If the
+format.pix.sizeimage field (or the

 format.pix.sizeimage field is less than the minimum

 required for the given format, then an error will be returned since drivers will

 When the ioctl is called with a pointer to this structure the driver